-857 Held in Trust for: Private Purposes
+857 Restricted for: Private Purposes

 Applicable Fund: (PPTF)

 This account shows the funds available for authorized purposes restricted by the trust agreement and reserved for specific disbursement such as scholarships.
 This account represents the amounts reserved and available for specific use.